Sleepingwell/cvts/doc/source/etl.rst

 Extract, Load & Transform
 =========================

-Due to the volume of data and its organization, the data ingestion was divided into two phases:
+Due to the volume of data and its organization, and to allow for the leveraging of as many threads as available in our infrastructure the data ingestion was divided into two phases:

 1. Separation of the original data into one file per vehicle
 2. Consolidation of daily files into one file per vehicle per month

+During development, we verified that loading the Parquet files generated during the backup process is substantially faster than loading the original CSV files, and therefore we load the data from the backup rather than from the original CSV files.

 .. _datalake_database:
 Reference database